 When it comes to practical application of AI in a marketing sense, we’re starting to see more and more marketing teams using AI for personalization, promotion, procedural efficiency, and more.

-Ideally, marketing organizations will use AI to spend the majority of their time creating business strategies and relevant content to support these business strategies.
+Ideally, marketing organizations will use artificial intelligence to spend the majority of their time creating business strategies and relevant content to support these business strategies.
 The machine will take it from there to reach desired audiences with the timely placement of content per channel and per individual.

 The reality today is that most AI systems are just basic logic-based systems guided by human programming.
 Beyond basic pattern recognition, most AI systems aren’t truly “smart.”
 But with the democratization of data we discussed above, could this change?